+Delegation and Decision Making.
 The Role of a Product Owner (Part 3): Anti-Patterns.
 Part one of this series examined the responsibilities and characteristics of a product owner; part two looked at their daily activities during a sprint.

-When the real product owner is unavailable, and a proxy is appointed, then it is critical that they are fully empowered within the role.
-Solution: Engage the real product owner or fully empower a proxy.
-4. There are only three roles within a Scrum team - product owner, Scrum Master and developer.
-5. 6.
-7. 8.
+This third post focuses upon common anti-patterns seen with the product owner role.
+Here are my “dirty-dozen” product owner anti-patterns: 1.
 Agile Data Warehousing and Business Intelligence in Action.
 Very often the construction of a Data Warehousing / Business Intelligence (DW / BI) system is performed following the flow of traditional engineering: analysis, design, construction, testing and implementation.

 Communication between developers and people interested in the business is almost nonexistent, and developers are interested in technologies for working with data but often neglect to ask this most important question: "What business questions do we want to answer with the available data in order to support the decision-making process? " In this article, I will discuss how to build DW / BI systems following many of the practices and agile principles mentioned in the book of Ken Collier: Agile Analytics: A Value-Driven Approach to Business Intelligence and Data Warehousing.